Home|Nintex Blog|5 long-term workflow automation benefits

 Human error can never be completely eliminated in the workforce, but we can make it more avoidable.

 Instead of forgetting to send that email or attaching an outdated file, you only need to give authorization and the work gets moved forward.
-Employees can focus on the work they are trained to do, and their automated workflows can handle the repetitive tasks.
+Employees can focus on the work they are skilled at doing, and their automated workflows can handle the repetitive tasks.

-Long-term, fewer errors means more satisfied employees and customers, which ultimately drives longer term growth.
+Long term, fewer errors mean more satisfied employees and customers, which ultimately drives growth.

 Workflow automation can also reduce risk and ensure compliance with industry and government regulations.
 When employees follow documented, automated processes, the risk of something going wrong is minimized.

-Industries such as government, banking, financial services, and healthcare are especially prone to risk, due to the process heavy, document heavy, regulation heavy nature of these industries.
-These verticals are ripe for automated workflows.
+Industries such as government, banking, financial services, and healthcare are especially prone to risk, due to their process-heavy, document-heavy, and regulation-heavy natures, making these verticals ripe for automated workflows.

-Workflow automation can automate and streamline processes, digitize document creation and information capture, and ensure all regulations are followed by every employee, every time.
+Workflow automation can automate and streamline processes, digitize document creation and information capture, and ensure all regulations are followed by every team member, every time.

 With workflow automation handling repetitive processes, employees save time.
 One of the best examples of time-saving is in hospitals.